Abdirashid-Yusuf/Lumi-monitor/index.md

 [Parts kit](https://github.com/Abdirashid-Yusuf/Lumi-monitor/blob/master/Images/Parts%20kit.png).
 ### October 17 2019

-This week is the PCB designed milestone, i am ontrack as per the project. this is [link](https://github.com/Abdirashid-Yusuf/Lumi-monitor/tree/master/Electronics) to my fritzing file
+This week is the PCB designed milestone, i am ontrack as per the project as i have been working on it in the last couple of days. this is
+[link](https://github.com/Abdirashid-Yusuf/Lumi-monitor/tree/master/Electronics) to my fritzing file
 ![Schematic](https://github.com/Abdirashid-Yusuf/Lumi-monitor/tree/master/Electronics)